joeinnes/sk-blog/src/content/japanese-grand-prix-2022.md

 ## The Tractor

 What was that tractor doing there?
-Jules Bianchi died at Suzuka 8 years ago when a recover vehicle was on the track, and I'm surprised that this was allowed to happen.
+Jules Bianchi died at Suzuka 8 years ago when a recovery vehicle was on the track, and I'm surprised that this was allowed to happen.
 I know Gasly got his penalty for speeding under the red flag, but seriously?
 George Russell has come out and said:

 > [...] a tractor should never be on a circuit when race cars are… never!
 >